 If I am doing a creative task such as writing a blog post or coding a website I prefer no noise.
 I close the doors and windows in my office to block out as much noise as I can.
 On the days where I am doing marketing or administrative tasks I turn on Pandora so I have soft background music.
 This keeps me from getting bored with repetitive tasks or tasks that require me to wait for them to complete.
 I have a TV in my office, however, I rarely turn it on while I’m working.
 I know that I have highly distracted by TV because it is visual.

 I started off this post by mentioning that not having a dress code is one of the perks of being able to work from home.
 But this doesn’t mean that you shouldn’t get dressed.
 By getting dressed I’m referring to taking a shower, taking off your jammies, washing your face and brushing your teeth.
 Getting dressed will give you the mindset that it is no longer bedtime.
 It’s time to get up and be productive.
 It doesn’t matter what you wear, choose clothes that are comfortable for you to work in.
-I’m normally in my work out clothes because it makes it easier for me to slide in a few workout into my workday plan.
+I’m normally in my work out clothes because it makes it easier for me to slide in a few workouts into my workday plan.

-Today’s technology also plays a big part into why you should get dressed when you work from home.
+Today’s technology also plays a big part in why you should get dressed when you work from home.
 I am on a countless number of video conference calls throughout the week.
 Some are planned while others pop up spontaneously.
 There have been many times where I have not been able to turn on my camera because I jumped out of bed and immediately started working.

 My bed hair and tank top did not make me look camera ready… LOL